Chinmay4450/weatherapp/README.md

 # Weather_app

-Python api which send json(Weather_data) output if current date(day) is prime if current date(day) is not prime then api will send "Date is not prime so no data"
+if current date(day) is prime ,api send json(Weather_data) as response and store into db if current date(day) is not prime then api will send "Date is not prime so no data"
 ## Setup
 ```bash
 pip install -r requirements.txt